 I stress again – these are little things that bug me, so feel free to by-pass them! – Nagi x

+Recipe video above.
 Shepherd’s Pie is one of those foods that brings a smile to everyone’s face – especially when you get seconds!
 Switch the lamb with beef, and you have Cottage Pie.
 Terrific make ahead!
-Recipe video below.
+GF option in Note 4.

 - 1 1/2 tbsp olive oil